Tristan296/widgets-blog-web-app/README.md

 * the user cannot enter a null title (the web app assigns a default title)
 * if the user leaves the content field in their new post blank, they are prompted to enter text (the user is prevented from submitting blank content to the server)
+* the blog loads new content automatically every 10 seconds, allowing it to function more as a chatroom

 It also includes four widgets integrated into the overall design.
 ## About our group: